-The interlock of a laser is a mechanism which can contribute to laser safety by automatically switching off the laser or by blocking a laser beam, e.g. when a protective box or a door is opened.
+The interlock of a laser is a mechanism which can contribute to laser safety by automatically turning off the laser or by blocking a laser beam via a beam shutter, e.g. when a protective box or a door is opened.
 Commercial lasers often have interlock connections on the back side of the laser driver (i.e. the electronic controls).
-This is suitable for connecting some device which recognizes potentially dangerous situations:
+This is suitable for connecting some interlock device which recognizes potentially dangerous situations:

-- A light curtain or a laser scanner may be used to monitor the presence of persons in a dangerous area.
+- A light curtain or an infrared detector may be used to monitor the presence of persons in a designated laser area.

 - A people counter at some entry can fulfill the same purpose.
 It counts the persons entering or leaving the dangerous area.